jwkenney/jwkenney.github.io/_posts/2021-08-07-sprite-media-player-holiday-decorations.md

   - Holidays
 ---

-When preparing for the holidays, I'm a big fan of digital decorations- which use a projector and [special videos](https://atmosfx.com/) to "decorate" a surface, or create any number of special effects.
+When preparing for the holidays, I'm a big fan of digital decorations- which use a projector and [special videos](https://atmosfx.com/) to "decorate" a surface or create various special effects.

 One requirement is that you need something portable to play your videos with.
 Some projectors can play files directly from a memory stick, but the performance is often bad.
 Amazon is flooded with generic media player boxes, but the quality is all over the place.
 DIY solutions like the Raspberry Pi can work well, but they often require a certain amount of fussing to configure and use in the field.